AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 ## Gather values for required headers

-In order to make calls to the Privacy Service API, you must first gather your access credentials to be used in required headers.
+In order to make calls to the Privacy Service API, you must first gather your access credentials to be used in required headers:

+* Authorization: Bearer `{ACCESS_TOKEN}`
+* x-api-key: `{API_KEY}`
+* x-gw-ims-org-id: `{IMS_ORG}`

 This involves obtaining developer permissions for Experience Platform in the Adobe Admin Console, and then generating the credentials in Adobe Developer Console.

 ### Gain developer access to Experience Platform